Splurge a little: Best tech gifts under $500

 Apple iPad

-Now that it supports the very cool Apple Pencil stylus, the entry level 9.7-inch iPad is perfect for just about everyone, and a lot less expensive than the iPad Pro (£535 at Amazon.co.uk).
+Now that it supports the very cool Apple Pencil stylus, the entry level 9.7-inch iPad is perfect for just about everyone, and a lot less expensive than the iPad Pro ($567 at Amazon).
 Look for discounts down to around $250 during holiday sales.See it at Walmart

 Arcade1Up Arcade Cabinet